UpstatePedro/idea-bank/_sources/intro.md

 IdeaBank
 ============================

-> A thought-gutter for a wandering mind.

-From me to you.
+> An exercise in slowing down to speed up.